seqan/sharg-parser/doc/howto/custom_validator/index.md

 static_assert(sharg::validator<custom_validator>);
 ```

-To formally satisfy the requirements, your functions don't need the correct behaviour, yet.
+To formally satisfy the requirements, your functions do not need the correct behaviour, yet.
 Only the signatures need to be fully specified.

 \assignment{Assignment 3: Custom validator I}
-Implement enough of the above mentioned `struct custom_validator` for it to model sharg::validator and pass
+Implement enough of the above-mentioned `struct custom_validator` for it to model sharg::validator and pass
 the check.
 You can use an empty `main()`-function for now.
 \endassignment
 \solution